 6.3.1 Introduction

+In clause 6.3 MLME SAP interface, the reference of a “STA” means the non-EHT “STA” unless specified otherwise, and the reference of an “AP” means the non-EHT AP unless specified otherwise.
+When referring to MLD management, the “SME” is the entity that manages the MLD, The peer MAC entity can be with a non-EHT STA or a MLD depending on the context.

 The services provided by the MLME to the SME are specified in this subclause.
 These services are described in an abstract way (following the model described in ITU-T Recommendation X.210 [B47]) and do not imply any particular implementation or exposed interface.
 MLME SAP primitives are of the general form ACTION.request primitive followed by ACTION.confirm primitive (for an exchange initiated by the SAP client) and ACTION.indication primitive followed by ACTION.response primitive (for an exchange initiated by the MLME).
 The SME uses the services provided by the MLME through the MLME SAP.